hotshott22/portfolio/index.md

 ## Past

-* University Of Wisconsin - Madison	Madison, USA
+* **University Of Wisconsin - Madison**
 * Research Assistant

-• Project under Prof. Ive Hermans used ML for screening of chemical compounds resulting into 70 percent reduction in processing time.
-• Developed a dataset with over 50 features of catalysts from over 200 research papers, cleaned and filtered raw data using SQL

-* ZS Associates	Pune, India
+Under the mentorship of Prof. Ive Hermans, our project harnessed machine learning to revolutionize the screening of chemical compounds, achieving a remarkable 70% reduction in processing time.
+We meticulously curated a comprehensive dataset, encompassing over 50 features of catalysts, derived from an extensive review of more than 200 research papers.
+Utilizing SQL, we adeptly cleaned and filtered the raw data, ensuring precision and reliability.
+This innovative approach not only accelerated the research process but also set a new benchmark in the field of chemical compound analysis.

+* **ZS Associates**
 * Research Assistant
 *
 • Worked with Data Engineering team to improve performance of AWS frameworks by reducing processing time by 60 percent.